Bristol & South Bristol

 36.8 square miles

-The town of Bristol is a "land-locked" town located between Canandaigua and Honeoye Lakes.
-It is a short 15 minutes from Canandaigua.
+15 minutes from Canandaigua, Bristol is a "land-locked" town located between Canandaigua and Honeoye Lakes.
 Major arterials are Route 20A and Route 64.

-Bristol is a town of hills.
-Mud Creek runs through it.
+Bristol is a town of hills with Mud Creek running through it.

 Small businesses: There are a variety of service-oriented small businesses that thrive in Bristol, from auto repair to pet grooming.